belousm/midas/README.md

 Dear reviewer, glad to welcome you to this project.
 If you have question about it, please, reach out me in [telegram](https://t.me/belousm).

-To test the functionality of the code, try to run it with different configurations, follow these steps:
+To test the functionality of the code, follow these steps:
 >P.S.
 In the current version, there are minor problem with the [plots_for_volume.py](https://github.com/belousm/midas/blob/master/src/visualization/plots_for_volume.py) function that plots a volume and upload png files to [report/volumes](https://github.com/belousm/midas/tree/master/reports/volumes).
 Will be fixed as soon as possible!

 ### Structure of project